Car Accident Resources

 If you are in a car accident, make sure you get immediate medical attention (if necessary) and take detailed notes of the incident.
 FindLaw's After a Car Accident: First Steps is a good place to start.
 It's also a good idea to get contact information from any possible witnesses to the accident.
-You may even want to hire a car accident lawyer, particularly if you have suffered serious injuries.

 If you decide to file a personal injury claim, make sure you fully understand which kinds of damages you are entitled to claim.